TedHusted/awake/awake.md/awake.md

 Dr. Sun is wearing a classic white lab smock that covers a white blouse and dark skirt.
 Her dark hair is pulled back into a bun.
 A pair of reading glasses hang from a silver chain around her neck.

-Unit 42:  Surveillance devices are not detected.
+Unit 42:  No surveillance devices are detected.
 The last manual sweep was three hours ago.

 The door opens.
-An office bot whirs aside so that Dr. Sun’s guests can file in.
-Each makes a slight bow when they pass through the doorway.
+An office bot pivots to one side.
+Dr. Sun’s guests file in.
+Each makes a slight bow as they pass through the doorway.

 “Greetings, my esteemed comrades.
 Please take a seat at the table.”